 These two things can be achieved with one simple computer monitoring software.
 And right now you’re probably thinking how employee PC monitoring will have a disastrous effect on your team.
 Well, you’re both right and wrong.

-There’s no point in lying… Employee computer tracking software can harm the company in several ways.
+Employee computer tracking software can harm your company in several ways.

-First of all, if you implement it without notifying your employees or even discussing it with them, you can expect a backlash.
-Not to mention that in most countries it’s completely illegal to monitor employee computer activity without prior notice or even consent.
+If you implement it without notifying your employees or even discussing it with them, you can expect a backlash.
+Not to mention that in most countries it’s illegal to monitor employee computer activity without prior notice or even consent.

 Careless implementation leads to distrust, which ultimately leads employees to leave, underperform, and feel stressed in general.

-If implemented properly, employee tracking can boost productivity, create a bit of healthy competition in a team, allow you to bill your hours more correctly, as well as to pay employees in a fair way.
+If implemented correctly, employee tracking can boost productivity, create healthy competition in a team, allow you to bill your hours more correctly, and pay employees fairly.

 Once you communicate the expectations to your team, explain different scenarios which will portrait the benefits, and help workers embrace the growth mindset - you’ll be set to implement the software without hiccups.